(one synonym : Danais australis Blanchard, 1853)

 The Caterpillars are grey, with black bands between segments, and orange lateral lines.
 The head is black with white markings.
 The caterpillars have a pair long filaments on both the thorax and the last abdominal segment.
 The caterpillars feed on various jungle vines from the family APOCYNACEAE including :

 The pupa is green with 10 spots that are initially gold, but later turn to silver, and typically hung by its cremaster to a twig.

 The wings of the adult butterflies are black with blue spots.
 They have a wingspan of about 7 cms.
 The butterflies may sometimes be seen scratching the leaves of special plants, including:

 They appear to suck chemicals from the plants, even wetting dead leaves and then sucking up the moisture.

-The eggs are bullet shaped and pale yellow.
+The eggs are bullet shaped and pale yellow, with a height of abot 2 mm, and a diameter of about 1 mm.
+The egg surface is covered by about 30 columns of about two dozen shallow microscopic pits.
 They are laid singly on young shoots of a foodplant.

 The species is found over most of south-east Asia, including